solpaul/CourseProject1/README.md

 The function returns the tidy data set described in point 5.

-Also contained is a markup file, CodeBook.md, a code book that describes the variables, the data, and any transformations or work that are performed to clean up the data.
+Also contained is a markup file, CodeBook.md, a code book that describes the variables, the data, and the transformations and work performed to clean up the data.